Restoration Strategies Science Plan

 Investigation of Rooted Floating Aquatic Vegetation in Stormwater Treatment Areas

-- Phase I – Evaluate P in the water column of rFAV and SAV patches to determine if differences exist.
+Phase I of this study Evaluated P in the water column of rFAV and SAV patches to determine if differences exist.

-- Phase II – Determine if Phase I findings are consistent among the STAs.
-Examine the mechanisms that account for the differences between patches.
+Phase II of this study determined if Phase I findings were consistent among the STAs and then examined the mechanisms that account for the differences between patches.

 The study was completed in 2018.